Tutorial#

 4

-1. The input: In [1] which is the instruction to Python to use the mathematical technique of addition to compute 2 + 2.
+1. The input: which is the instruction to Python to use the mathematical technique of addition to compute 2 + 2.

 Writing markdown#

-One of the reasons for using Jupyter notebooks is that it allows us to include both code and communication using something called markdown.
+One of the reasons for using Jupyter notebooks is that it allows a user to include both code and communication using something called markdown.
+Create a new cell and change the cell type to Markdown.
+Now write the following in there:

 As well as using Python in Jupyter notebooks we can also write using Markdown.